Saturday, February 13, 2010

 Shania: means not really an Indian in Ojibway

 I asked my wife if Shania ever wanted to hook up with me, if that would be okay.
-My wife said "if Shania ever ever wants to hook up with you, than it will okay with me."
+My wife said "if Shania ever ever wants to hook up with you, then it will okay with me."
 My wife is the greatest.

 By the way Shania is Ojibway by adoption and raised.
 So the title is an attempt at being facetious.
+Shania is more Indian than many of the Indians we see in the news: Ward Churchill, Joseph Boyden for example.

 Everyone likes the Indian.
 They like to be more than the average everyday individual.
 We want to belong to something bigger than ourselves.
 That is why we join groups, make affiliations.
 We are lucky by birth as to who we belong to.
 I belong to the Ojibway of Sagkeeng.
 That is so cool.